mihirchronicles/mihirchronicles.github.io/content/notes/no-risk-no-snack.md

 There are paths that are less traveled and there are paths that have never been traveled before.
 Risk tolerance varies when you are building a rocket ship versus a pen.

-After all my friend was right—I am low on risk tolerance because I would be resistant to extreme paths, and I am too calculated in my risk taking approach.
+After all my friend was right-I am low on risk tolerance because I would be resistant to extreme paths, and I am too calculated in my risk taking approach.
 You cannot convince me to live on Mars.
 But at least I know the varying degree of risks that exist both in investing and entrepreneurship.

 The takeaway lesson is the size of your snack depends on the type of risk you take.
 If you don’t take risk you don’t get a snack.